Tulsa vs. Houston NCAA Football Odds, Plays and Insights | October 1, 2021

 Houston Stats and Trends

-- So far this season Houston has two wins against the spread.
+- So far this year Houston has two wins against the spread.

-- Houston's games this season have gone over the total in two out of four opportunities (50%).
+- Houston's games this year have hit the over two times in four opportunities (50%).

-- Houston is 2-0 against the spread and 2-0 overall in games when it puts up more than 30.5 points.
+- When Houston records more than 30.5 points, it is 2-0 against the spread and 2-0 overall.

-- This season the Cougars have turned the ball over five times, while the Golden Hurricane have forced 5 turnovers.
+- The Cougars have five giveaways this season, while the Golden Hurricane have five takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.